 Andrew L. Shapiro

-Andrew Shapiro, Broadscale's founder, has spent the last two decades working at the nexus of new technologies and societal transformation -- with a focus over the last dozen years on energy and environmental innovation and before that on information technology and globalization.
+Andrew Shapiro, Broadscale's founder, has spent 25 years working at the nexus of new technologies and societal transformation -- with a focus over the last 15 years on energy and environmental innovation and before that on information technology and globalization.
 Broadscale works with leading corporations and other strategic partners to invest in and commercialize the most promising market-ready innovations.
-Andrew is also a cofounder of Resourcient, a new initiative to promote scalable investment in resource efficient businesses.

 From the mid-1990s to 2000, Andrew focused on information technology's impact on society.
 His 1999 book The Control Revolution, an Amazon.com bestseller, was called “an excellent, balanced and thorough new book” (L.A.
 Times).
 He was a fellow at Harvard's Berkman Center for Internet & Society, ran the Aspen Institute’s Internet Policy Project, and was a senior advisor to the Markle Foundation.
 He was named by MIT's Technology Review as one of 100 young innovators who would shape the future of technology.

 Prior to that, Andrew focused on globalization.
 In 1992, Random House published his book We're Number One!: Where America Stands—and Falls—in the New World Order, which was released in Germany and Japan as well.
 President Clinton invited Andrew to speak at his post-election Economic Summit.

 Andrew serves on the advisory boards of Obvious Ventures, Yale’s Center for Business and the Environment, and The Climate Group's Clean Revolution initiative.
 He was a longtime board member at the Southern Center for Human Rights and the nonprofit Reboot and served at the appointment of Mayor Michael Bloomberg on a task force on career and technical education.